tychonievich/cs3330-s2022/markdown/cachesim2.md

 For 100% credit, you'll need to make sure your cache works for all of those cases too.

+## Debugging

+If `make test` is saying something like `WRONG keys/basic-01.txt` you probably want to try that test by running `./cachesim2_test tests/basic-01.txt` to see what your code is doing.

+The output of the tester is

+- One line for each RAM action and cache access return value from your cache
+- A printout of the entire cache

+You can compare this to the expected output in the corresponding `keys/` file.

 # Coding help

 The `Cache` structure is doing some fancy things under the hood to be able to handle multiple cache sizes with a single structure.
 You are welcome to read how that is happening in `cachesim2_lib.c` if you want, but we recommend just using it instead.